Vicky18rawat/Examination-Task/README.md

 How to setup and run this project?
 -----------------------------------
-Simply run the python file in terminal or in command prompt using command "python task.py"
+Simply run the python file in terminal or in command prompt using command "python task.py".
+Pandas module should be installed, if not installed then install using "pip install pandas" command.

 Brief overview of code structure
 -------------------------------------